EXPLAINER: How does an officer use a gun instead of a Taser?

-A suburban Minneapolis police officer who fatally shot a Black manduring a weekend traffic stop accidentally drew her firearm instead of a stun gun, the city’s police chief said Monday.
+MINNEAPOLIS (AP) — A suburban police officer who fatally shot a Black man during a weekend traffic stop accidentally drew her firearm instead of a stun gun, the city’s police chief said Monday.
 Although rare, a string of similar incidents has happened in recent years across the U.S.

 Brooklyn Center Police Chief Tim Gannon said the officer, who has not been identified, had made a mistake in firing her gun at 20-year-old Daunte Wright, who later died.
 Video of the shooting taken from the officer’s body camera includes audio of her saying “Holy (expletive)!
 I shot him,” after firing a single round from her handgun.